7echkilla/linux-sysprobe/README.md

 1. Clone the repository: `git clone https://github.com/7echkilla/probe.git`
 2. Install the tool: `pip install -e .`

+### Requirements
+- Python3.10+
+- `psutil` for system metrics
+- `typer` for CLI

 ## Usage
 1. List all available modules: `probe --help`
 2. Live dashboard: `probe-gui`

+## Plugin System

+The project is designed with modular plugins.
+You can easily add new plugins by creating new modules under the `probe/plugins` directory.
+Each plugin should subclass `Plugin` and implement its `collect()` method to return a dictionary of diagnostic data.
+The plugin will then be automatically discovered and available as a command under Typer.